jkaplon/alytfeed/README.md

 alytfeed
 ========

-At Least You're Trying podcast feed
+At Least You're Trying podcast feed:

-The pilot season of a podcast.
+The first attempt at recording a show where friends can have the conversations that have gone missing from the rest of their lives.